-There’s no escaping the fact that we are in the midst of a market correction and the average stock is well off its highs.
+There’s no escaping the fact that, at the time of writing, we are in the midst of a market correction and the average stock is well off its highs.
 CNN’s Fear and Greed Indicator1, which measures investor sentiment, is hovering at extreme fear levels and the latest headlines are nerve racking for many investors.
-During such emotional times, it is easy to lose the objective perspective necessary to be successful over the long-term.
-Whatever ends up happening, many investors are wondering if they should stay put or take action.
+These downturns are cyclical and during such emotional times, it is easy to lose the objective perspective necessary to be successful over the long-term.
+Whatever ends up happening, investors wonder if they should stay put or take action.
 The reality is that whether investors choose to do something or not during the inevitable corrective phases of the stock market is likely to have a big impact on their future wealth.
 Below are some thoughts to consider.

 Don’t just do something, sit there

 “The Stock Market is designed to transfer money from the Active to the Patient.” – – Warren Buffett